Differentiating Generic SODFs with Hard Capsule Formulations

 Two-piece hard capsules that are sealed with a band are sophisticated in their appearance and provide drug delivery solutions that are difficult to copy and cannot be reclosed once physically opened.
 As such, they increase the barriers to counterfeiting and tampering.
 For instance, a green and white capsule with a purple band is highly distinctive and unmistakable as a certain brand of product.
 Recreating the exact appearance is difficult.
 Patients also know that the capsules have not been tampered with if the seal is not broken.
 This level of protection cannot be achieved for tablets.

-These features translate into safer products and also allow for greater brand recognition.
-Customized banding, in fact, allows for unique branding opportunities.
+These features translate into safer products while allowing for greater brand recognition.
+Customized banding, in fact, creates unique branding opportunities.
 The variety of capsule sizes and capsule and band colors, finishes and printing options allow generic drug manufacturers to differentiate their products while providing assurance of quality.